 Instructors may follow the resources below to learn about the LockDown Browser, best practices, and how to turn it on for Canvas Quizzes.
 It's highly recommended to deploy a practice quiz prior to your first exam, so students can make sure they are familiar with the environment and have devices that work properly.
 Leave the quiz available for the duration of the course, with unlimited attempts, so students can access it again if they use a different computer.

 Students will have different experience depending on whether the quiz in Canvas is a Classic or New quiz.
-If student's experience issues, they need to contact Respondus support directly or the UIW Help Desk.
+If student's experience issues, they should contact Respondus support directly or the UIW Help Desk.

 Love Canvas and want to stay on top of new features?
 Canvas Release Notes maintain a current list of features and other customer-impacting changes that come to the platform.
 These release notes update on the third Saturday of every month, so check out what's new by viewing the release notes below.